All UA Little Rock policies are posted on the Policy website.

 Family Educational Rights and Privacy Act (FERPA)

 Students at the University of Arkansas at Little Rock have certain rights with regard to their educational records as stipulated by the Family Educational Rights and Privacy Act (FERPA).
-Students should consult the UALR Student Handbook for the delineation of those rights.
+Students should consult the UA Little Rock Student Handbook for the delineation of those rights.

 People with HIV/AIDS are protected from discrimination by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-Appropriate, reasonable accommodations will be made for students and employees who are infected and they will be accorded all rights of access and responsibilities in every aspect of University life as available to not infected persons.
+Appropriate, reasonable accommodations will be made for students and employees who are infected and they will be accorded all rights of access and responsibilities in every aspect of University life.
 Acts of discrimination or abuse will not be tolerated.
 Confidentiality will be observed.

 Prevention and Education

-The University will provide ongoing training for students and employees that includes the following:
+The University will provide ongoing training for students and employees that include the following:

 - Facts about infection, transmission, prevention, testing sites, and disclosure

 - A climate that fosters care and respect for self and others

 For information about educational programs contact the Offices of Health Services or Human Resource Services.